MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-kequerynodeactiveaffinity.md

 A pointer to a caller-allocated buffer into which the routine writes a <a href="/windows-hardware/drivers/ddi/miniport/ns-miniport-_group_affinity">GROUP_AFFINITY</a> structure.
 This structure contains the group number of the group that contains the node that is identified by <i>NodeNumber</i>, and an affinity mask that indicates which logical processors in the node are active.
 You can set this parameter to <b>NULL</b> if you do not need this information.

 > [!NOTE]
-> Starting in Windows Insider Preview, each NUMA node is assigned a primary group.
-Group affinity returned is for the node's primary group.
+> Starting in Windows Server 2022, a node can span more than one group.
+This happens when a node contains more than 64 processors.
+In this case, the OS assigns a primary group for each NUMA node.
+The primary group is always the one containing the most processors.
+In this case, the group affinity structure returned is for the node's primary group.
+For more info about this change in behavior, see [NUMA Support](/windows/win32/procthread/numa-support).
+Also see [KeQueryNodeActiveAffinity2](./nf-wdm-kequerynodeactiveaffinity2.md).
->

 ### -param Count